John F. O'Donohoe

 other significant businesses, such as Wichita Truck, Wichita

 Falls Traction Co. and Floral Heights Realty had also

-miller Frank Kell, with whom O'Donohue was associated.
+miller Frank Kell, with whom O'Donohoe was associated.

-Active in the local community, O'Donohue served as chair
+Active in the local community, O'Donohoe served as chair

 on the board of MIdwestern University (now Midwestern